Frequently Asked Questions (FAQ)

 The Medical Commission will also receive a copy of the Practice Agreement upon submission and will update our system accordingly.
 If the Medical Commission has any questions about the Practice Agreement or the information provided, we will contact the PA by email.

 It is the responsibility of the licensee to renew their license, whether the notice has been received or not.
 (WAC 246-12-030)The license is expired if it is not renewed on or before the expiration date.
 Any renewal received by the department that is postmarked or presented after midnight on the expiration date is late and the licensee is required to pay the late fee.
 There is no grace period for renewal of a license.

 We do have an interim permit that can be requested when the physician assistant application is submitted.
 (WAC 246-918-050) The interim permit is for individuals who have graduated from an accredited commission approved physician assistant program and who have not yet taken or passed the NCCPA examination.
 The interim permit is only valid for one year from the completion of a commission approved physician assistant training program.
 If you have not passed the NCCPA by the time it expires, you CANNOT practice after the expiration date.
 Please note: without NCCPA certification, you will not be approved for a remote site setting.

-No. Physician assistants who want an Osteopath physician their primary physician must apply through the Osteopathic Board.
+Yes.
+Physician assistants who want an Osteopath physician their primary physician must apply through the Washington Medical Commission.

-The average processing time for a license application is approximately four to six weeks.
+The average processing time for a license application is approximately up to 12 weeks.

 A remote site is either a setting physically separate from the physician’s primary place for meeting patients OR a setting where the physician will be present less that 25 percent of the physician assistant’s practice time.
 Whether a physician assistant is utilized across town or next door, if it is physically separate, it’s a remote site.
 In addition, if a physician assistant is employed full time at 40 hours perweek but the physician is on site less than 10 of those hours, it becomes a remote site.
 (WAC 246-918-120)